Shi'r: History and profile

+Editors and contributors

 Al-Khal was the editor-in-chief of Shi'r.
 Adunis served in different positions: at the beginning he was the editor and from 1958 he began to function as the secretary of the editorial board.
 He became the managing editor in 1961 and co-owner and co-editor-in-chief of Shi'r in 1963.
 However, he left the magazine soon after these roles.

-The contributors were part of the Shi'r school, and the magazine was an organ of this movement.
-The magazine was significantly affected from Ahmed Zaki Abu Shadi's the Apollo Poet Society founded in Cairo, Egypt, in 1932.
-Salma Khadra Jayyusi argues that Shi'r is, in fact, the successor of Apollo which was the publication of this society.
-Sargon Boulus, an Iraq-born Assyrian poet, started his career in the magazine in 1961.

-Although both were avant-garde publications and supported free verse movement, Al Adab, a literary magazine established in Beirut in 1953, was the main adversary of Shi'r.
-Because the contributors of Shi'r opposed the movement of committed literature (al-adab al-multazim in Arabic), a dominant approach in the 1950s and 1960s in the Arab world which was also supported by Al Adab.